 CPM (Continuous Passive Motion) Machine Use after Hip Arthroscopy

-A CPM machine will be supplied to you within 36 hours after surgery.
-In a 24 hour period and while in bed, the CPM should be used ideally for 4 to 6 hours if no microfracture has been performed, and for 6-8 hours if a microfracture has been performed, depending on Dr. Carreira’s instructions.
+A CPM machine will be supplied to you within 24 hours after surgery, and typically coordinated with the supplier for delivery prior to surgery.
+In a 24-hour period and while in bed, the CPM should be used ideally for 4 hours regardless of hip arthroscopy procedure performed.

 Use of the machine at night helps to avoid the need for its use during the waking hours.
 Following breakfast and morning P.T. exercises, it may be best to collect your things, including the cooler and foot pumps, lie back and get comfortable with a book, newspaper, or laptop and start the CPM.